 How can museums use Patreon for fundraising?

-There’s plenty of culture and heritage focussed creators on Patreon and a clear appetite for this content.
+There’s plenty of culture and heritage focussed creators on Patreon including many museums and a clear appetite for this content.

 Time Team’s Patreon is a great example of how to use the platform to empower your fan base.
 The Channel 4 series ran for 20 seasons before coming to a close in 2014 – but Patreon has provided a way to raise funds to make new, independent episodes that will be available free to view on YouTube.